"Fabulous!" (As the mother at the beginning of The Lost World remarked!)

 It's nearly been a year since the revelation of Episode VII and we don't even have a title.

+With the amazing range of NECA action figures of Aliens, Predators and Terminators, people always imagine little stories to go with them, like any toy range.
+However, the level of detail, attention and love that NECA gives their lines are second to none.
+Most of the figures look like they will come to life at any second!
 Their Predator range is no different.
 Since starting on characters from Predator 2, NECA did something unprecidented; they released every single Predator seen on screen at the end, inside the ship!
 It started with the clan leader known as the 'Elder' (which, as of the end of 2014, has been released with upgrades)...Like many other NECA figures, the Elder came with a little bio on the back of the packaging.
 And, like many others, the bio provides a little touch of backstory.
 However for the Elder, the bio briefly describes his role and what he does in the film.
 The following eight members of the tribe all share the same description with each other, which is a brief on the whole tribe itself, 'shrouded in mystery'...
+I love mystery.
+And the staff at NECA respect mystery a great deal...But from the amazing figures, the details cannot be ignored.
+Each Predator appears to have their own personality traits and distinctive looks...Of course I imagine and speculate who these characters are...

 So here are my own bios.
-Hope you enjoy! ^^
+Hope you enjoy! ^^ (Images of the NECA figures are all mine).

 ELDER

-The Leader of the Lost Tribe, this Elder Predator has seen a good few hundreds of years of hunting.
-He has been hardened by his early decades and subsequently mellowed from his recent reflections on his own longevity.
+of the Lost Tribe, this Elder Predator has seen a good few hundreds of years of

-The tribe he has command over consists of many close relatives.
-Even Jungle Hunter (who was an active member of the tribe before venturing off on his own hunts) is rumoured to be one of Elder’s many offspring.
+many close relatives.
+Even Jungle Hunter (who was an active member of the tribe

 SHAMAN

-• Direct relative to SCOUT
+Direct relative to SCOUT

 BOAR

-• Direct relative to CITY HUNTER, SNAKE, GUARDIAN & LOST
+Direct relative to CITY HUNTER, SNAKE, GUARDIAN

-• Close relative to SHAMAN & SCOUT
+Close relative to SHAMAN & SCOUT

 STALKER

-• Direct relative to WARRIOR
+Direct relative to WARRIOR

-One day Stalker would like to be able to track one of the Super Predators...Provided they do not follow him first.
-So far he and Boar have been extremely lucky in not encountering one so far.
+one of the Super Predators...Provided they do not follow him first.
+So far he

 SNAKE

-• Direct relative to CITY HUNTER, BOAR, GUARDIAN & LOST
+Direct relative to CITY HUNTER, BOAR, GUARDIAN

-• Close relative to SHAMAN & SCOUT
+Close relative to SHAMAN & SCOUT

 "Viper!
 You son-of-a-bitch!"